lignumaqua/docker-osrm-backend/README.md

 1. Added Curl to Docker file.
 Not present in OSRM Source Docker.
 2. Changed sh file to use Curl rather than wget.
 3. On startup checks for existence of either .osrm.hsgr from osrm.contract or osrm.mldgr from osrm.customize before downloading and extracting a new osm file.
+4. Option thrugth env variable to choose MLD or CH toolchain